Appalalala/SC1015-Mini-Project/README.md

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/980361b3-e2e8-44aa-aae3-b40abdb0fcc8" width ="600">

 ## 1.Linear Regression
-Linear Regression is a **machine learning model** that describes the relationship between a dependent variable,y which in this case is the Heart Attack Risk, and one or more independent variables, which are our factors.
-The goal is to find the best-fitting linear line that minimises the sum of squared differences between the observed and predicted values.
+`Linear Regression` is a **machine learning model** that describes the relationship between a dependent variable, y, which in this case is the Heart Attack Risk, and one or more independent variables, x, which are our chosen variables.
+The goal is to find the **best-fitting linear line** that **minimises the sum of squared differences** between the observed and predicted values.
  The line is described by the equation:
    - 𝑦 =𝑚𝑥+c

 ### Univariate Linear Regression
 #### **Income:**